Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/Post.md

 Two months ago I posted an article detailing why I think [unit testing is overrated](/blog/unit-testing-is-overrated), which seemed to resonate quite a lot with the readers, prompting very involved and interesting discussions.
 And although most commenters mainly shared their personal experiences, a few have also voiced criticism of the way some arguments were presented.

 In particular, one person mentioned that the drawbacks I've described, especially those pertaining to abstractions and mocking, are really just a byproduct of object-oriented programming and its inherent flaws.
-Had my examples been designed with functional principles in mind, many of the outlined problems would never have surfaced.
+Had my example been designed with functional principles in mind, many of the outlined problems would never have surfaced.

 More specifically, the suggested solution was to refactor the presented class hierarchy by extracting the pure business logic away from the rest of the code.
 Getting rid of the impure dependency eliminates the need for mocking, which in turn simplifies unit testing.

 This exact approach was actually mentioned in later parts of the post as well, albeit in a slightly different context.
-Although it does make isolated testing easier for that particular snippet of code, it doesn't actually invalidate the main issues raised by the article.
+Although it does make isolated testing easier for that particular code sample, it doesn't actually invalidate the main issues raised by the article.

 That said, I also think that the underlying principle of code separation based on purity is very important and often overlooked.
 When used correctly, it can guide software design, providing benefits in terms of readability, portability and, as mentioned, unit testing.